Row rect Shape Decorative svg added to bottom

 What should you water during the drought?

 We’ve been here before and we’ll be here again.
 Weathering Denver’s extreme temperature shifts, unpredictable snowpack, and increasingly hot weather is a challenge for us all (more lip balm anyone?).
 We’re all on outdoor water restrictions and have to make hard choices about where to use this limited resource.
 What should you water in a drought?
-Our trees need to stay hydrated to survive just like we do.
 When choosing what to water outdoors and when, we’ve got you.

-Priority #1: Trees and shrubs – these woody plants are our longest living and slowest growing.
+Priority #1: Trees and shrubs – Trees and native and adapted shrubs provide greater benefits to Denver’s landscapes (and are, in our opinion, more beautiful!) than lawns.
+These woody plants are our longest living and slowest growing.
 Losing one now will set you back years and ultimately lead to more outdoor water use due to evaporation in hot, exposed areas.
 So when choosing what to water in a drought, choose to water your trees.

 Priority #2: Perennials and low-water grasses – in drought years, look to our native prairie landscapes for inspiration on what grows well here in Colorado.
 Consider reducing lawn areas that aren’t getting used and replacing them with Coloradoscape.
 Denver Water has a ton of great resources on transforming your landscape, including some incentives.

 Last priority: lawns – in areas that aren’t actively used for play, these areas aren’t doing anyone or anything any good.
-They house Japanese beetle grubs, take up acres of native grassland to grow, and suck up way more water than they’re worth.
+And while often presented as lower maintenance, lawns do not contribute to the health of our communities, and actually use larger quantities of water than trees or shrubs at any stage of life.
+They also house Japanese beetle grubs and take up acres of native grassland to grow.
 Let ’em brown up – they’ll come back in the monsoons just fine.
+Bonus: if you have a tree adjacent to your lawn, watering your tree will keep your lawn and surrounding environment cool!

 Tree Planting During a Drought